qmacro/qmacro.github.io/_posts/2021-05-22-adding-a-drive-to-my-synology-nas.markdown

 ## Adding the new drive to the storage pool

 Now the drive was known, I could add it to the storage pool.
-I did this with the "Action -> Add drive" menu item in the storage pool window, and the flow was fairly predictable, with the choice:
+I did this with the "Action -> Add drive" menu item in the storage pool window, and the flow was fairly predictable, starting with the drive selection:

 ![adding the new drive - choosing the drive](/content/images/2021/05/storage-manager-storage-pool-add-drive-a.png)